primer/view_components/docs/content/guides/primer_time_ago.md

 ## Arguments

-The majority of new options available in `RelativeTime` are not relevant to using it as a replacement for `TimeAgo`.
+The majority of options available in `RelativeTime` are not relevant when using it as a replacement for `TimeAgo`.
 There are a few changes that need to be noted, however.